montchr/ceamx/README.md

 of reducing startup time.

 One approach is to offload this configuration to a package, safely hiding the details away.
-This package is `gcmh`.
+This package is `gcmh`, written by Andrea Corallo, perhaps better known for gccemacs / native-comp.

 As it turns out, as a direct response to a Reddit thread sharing `gcmh`, Eli Zaretskii recommends caution in this field.
 The package creator also weighs in.